Aywa RuntimeDocumentation

 Keep the first install simple, but production-shaped.

-Aywa Runtime should start on a VPS with Docker Compose, then scale to multi-node Compose or Kubernetes when the operator already has that maturity.
+Aywa Runtime starts cleanly on a VPS with Docker Compose, then scales to multi-node Compose or Kubernetes when the operator already has that platform maturity.

 Recommended host profiles